daylinmorgan/forge

 The output directories used for each binary are determined

-by a format string: ${name}-v${version}-${target}
+by a format string: ${name}-v${version}-${target}.

 You can modify this with additional info at runtime like using

-date instead of version string: --format "\${name}-$(date +'%Y%M%d')-\${target}"
+date instead of version string: --format "\${name}-$(date +'%Y%M%d')-\${target}".

-You can also create a config file by default at ./.forge.cfg
+You can also create a config file by default at ./.forge.cfg that controls the behavior of forge release:

 # flags are specified at the top level